 - Require Entry: Specify whether reCAPTCHA is mandatory.
 The option is not editable and selected, by default.

-- Audio/Image: Enable audio play for the reCAPTCHA verification code.
-It allows blind or users with poor eye sight to navigate through your website easily.
+- Type: Specify whether you want to enable image verification or audio play for the reCAPTCHA verification.
+Audio play allows blind users and users with poor eye sight to navigate through your website easily.

-- Label: Choose to display a label of the reCAPTCHA field.
+- Label: Select this check box to Choose to display a label of the reCAPTCHA field.
 You can use this field to add a title to the reCAPTCHA section of the form.

-- Message Text: Choose to display a message.
+- Message Text: Select this check box to choose to display a message.

 Ensure that you copy the keys fully, and do not miss any of the characters.